-We are a synthetic inorganic chemistry group focused on building up inorganic nanostructures for targeted applications in light emission, energy harvesting, and catalysis.
+We are a synthetic inorganic chemistry group focused on building up inorganic nanostructures for targeted applications in classical and quantum light emission, hybrid materials, energy harvesting, and catalysis.
 Using the tools and methods of inorganic and main-group synthesis we are preparing new III-V nanostructures and clusters and designing colloidal and homogeneous catalysts and electrocatalytic interfaces.
 Along the way we are preparing new molecular precursors, creating new synthetic methodologies, exploring complex reaction mechanisms, and developing a complete toolbox for tailoring nanoparticle surfaces.
 A diverse array of characterization techniques including optical spectroscopy, electrochemistry, NMR (VT, 2D, multinuclear, solid state), electron microscopy, X-ray spectroscopy, and X-ray diffraction allow us to analyze our new compounds and direct future synthetic strategies.
 More details on the different project directions are available on the Research section of the website.

 Opportunities may be available for interested graduate students, undergraduates, and postdoctoral researchers.
 Please email inquiries along with a CV to Professor Cossairt.